subramanian-elavathur/good-vibes/README.md

 1. `check(expected, actual)`: uses [lodash.isEqual](https://lodash.com/docs/#isEqual) to perform deep equality checks on primitives and objects and more
 2. `done()`: marks test as complete
 3. `log(message)`: log provides a simple wrapper over `console.log` with the test name prefixed to your message to make them easier to find in the logs
-4. `snapshot(name, actual)`: allows for snapshot testing, discussed later in this guide
+4. `snapshot(name, actual, updateBaseline)`: allows for snapshot testing, discussed later in this guide

 #### `groupName`